-Following the 14:30 shark feeding we headed to the 15:00 turtle feeding.
+Following the 14:30 shark feeding, we headed to the 15:00 turtle feeding.

 The guide told us a little about these turtles.
 The turtles were wounded and could not be returned to the sea.
 As it turns out, the turtle’s favorite treat is jellyfish.
-Plastic bags in the water looks like jellyfish.
+Plastic bags in the water look like jellyfish.
 Many turtles try to eat the bags and either die or get injured.
-Thus, the guide asked us never to leave plastic bags on the beaches and if you see some, then pick them up and throw them away.
+Thus, the guide asked us never to leave plastic bags on the beaches, and if you see some, then pick them up and throw them away.

 Afterward, the turtles ate some fish, and it was time to end our visit.

-Though we sailed on another glass bottom boat, I wanted to bring some info about Coral 2000 so that you will have the full picture.
+Though we sailed on another glass-bottom boat, I wanted to bring some info about Coral 2000 so that you will have the full picture.